Why The Promise Of Electronic Health Records Has Gone Unfulfilled

 Hospitals Struggle With How To Innovate In Age Of New Technology

 Signs of fraud: Federal officials say the software can be misused to overcharge, a practice known as "upcoding."
-Some doctors and health systems are alleged to have overstated their use of the new technology, a potentially enormous fraud against Medicare and Medicaid likely to take years to unravel.
-Two software makers have paid a total of more than $200 million to settle fraud allegations.
+And some doctors and health systems are alleged to have overstated their use of the new technology, a potentially enormous fraud against Medicare and Medicaid likely to take years to unravel.
+Two software-makers have paid a total of more than $200 million to settle fraud allegations.

-Gaps in interoperability: Proponents of electronic health records expected a seamless system so patients could share computerized medical histories in a flash with doctors and hospitals anywhere in the country.
-That has yet to materialize, largely because officials allowed hundreds of competing firms to sell medical records software unable to exchange information.
+Gaps in interoperability: Proponents of electronic health records expected a seamless system so patients could share computerized medical histories in a flash with doctors and hospitals anywhere in the United States.
+That has yet to materialize, largely because officials allowed hundreds of competing firms to sell medical-records software unable to exchange information among one another.

 Doctor burnout: Many doctors say they spend half their day or more clicking pull-down menus and typing rather than interacting with patients.
 An emergency room doctor can be saddled with making up to 4,000 mouse clicks per shift.
 This has fueled concerns about doctor burnout, which a January report by the Harvard T.H.
-Chan School of Public Health, Massachusetts Medical Society and two other organizations called a "public health crisis."
+Chan School of Public Health, the Massachusetts Medical Society and two other organizations called a "public health crisis."

 Web of secrets: Entrenched policies continue to keep software failures out of public view.
 Vendors of electronic health records have imposed contractual "gag clauses" that discourage buyers from speaking out about safety issues and disastrous software installations — and some hospitals fight to withhold records from injured patients or their families.

-Kaiser Health News is a nonprofit news service committed that is an editorially independent program of the Kaiser Family Foundation.
+Kaiser Health News is a nonprofit news service that is an editorially independent program of the Kaiser Family Foundation.